MigHer74/Results-2/readme.md

 I use 2 SQL script files contains sql sentences to update the data after enter de new numbers, there are 2 SQL scripts (one for short game and one for long game).

-I'm using lists, tuples and statements if, elif and for.
 For this project I'm using 2 python modules ("os" and "tabulate") and elements like functions, lists, tuples and statements if, elif and for.

 The program is still growing, so I'm going to still update the progress.